carletz/DOMIX-Open-Source-Modular-Home-Automation-System/M3 - CONTACT/README.md

 > [!NOTE]
-> only one pad have to be welded to grant the correct address on the bus.
+> Only one pad have to be welded to grant the correct address on the bus.
 The pads that are not needed should be leave as is.

 It is highly recommended that you first create a sort of table where you can know how many and which modules will need to be paired so that you can correctly manage all the addresses and avoid overlaps.
 The control logic is quite simple: a BC847B NPN transistor receives the signal from the outside on the base pin.
 The emitter is connected to GND while on the collector I read the presence or absence of the 3V3 signal, appropriately filtered with an R-C system.
 The signal is then send to a channel of the multiplexer.